odan/odan.github.io/_posts/2020-12-22-php8-compatibility-check.md

 To check whether your code is compatible with PHP 8 or not, you may find this tool very useful.

-The [PHP Compatibility Coding Standard for PHP CodeSniffer](https://github.com/PHPCompatibility/PHPCompatibility) is a set of sniffs for [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) that checks for PHP cross-version compatibility.
+The [PHP Compatibility Coding Standard for PHP CodeSniffer](https://github.com/PHPCompatibility/PHPCompatibility) contains a set of sniffs for [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) that checks for PHP cross-version compatibility.
 It will allow you to analyze your code for compatibility with higher and lower versions of PHP.